walnuthq/cargo-stylus-walnut/README.md

 $ cargo build
 ```

-Dummy install command, so we can use it as `cargo` option:
+Install command, so we can use it as `cargo` option:

 ```
 $ cd target/debug && cp walnutdbg cargo-walnutdbg && cp cargo-walnutdbg ~/.cargo/bin && cd -